awesome-reveal/react-awesome-reveal/README.md

 ### Chaining Multiple Animations

-To chain together multiple animation, you can play with the `delay` prop:
+To chain together multiple animations, you can play with the `delay` prop:

 ```jsx
 <Fade>